Article publishing charges

 Sustainable and impactful journals in fields that support open access

 Table 1: Frontiers' APCs are structured in four categories, depending on the journal's maturity and the level of research funding and/or open access funding available in various research communities.
 They also support article types with lower prices or articles that are free of charge.
 Frontiers' APCs are charged in US$.

 What our APCs cover

-Frontiers has always been transparent about how our APCs are invested.
+We are transparent about how our APCs are invested.
 This spirit of transparency is in line with Coalition S for Plan S.

 Our journal teams manage every aspect of journal operations and growth, from editorial board management, to commissioning high-quality content, handling article collections, and supporting our editors.

 We have clearly defined quality standards for research and peer review.